-Kirk A. Sigmon calls on years of legal, technical, and business experience to counsel clients at all stages of invention, patent prosecution, intellectual property enforcement, and litigation.
-His cases have involved a broad range of technologies, including computer networking, cellular communications, video gaming, virtual reality, machine learning, blockchain technologies, aerospace flight systems, video encoding, petroleum engineering, optoelectronics, data storage and magnetics, agronomy, and pharmaceuticals.
+Kirk began his legal career in Tokyo, and routinely works with U.S., Japanese, Korean, Chinese, and European intellectual property matters.
+Kirk’s cases have involved a broad range of technologies, including computer networking, cellular communications, video gaming, virtual reality, machine learning/artificial intelligence, military weapons systems, blockchain technologies, aerospace flight systems, video encoding, petroleum engineering, optoelectronics, data storage, magnetics, agronomy, and toys.

-Mr. Sigmon has successfully represented both plaintiffs and defendants in multimillion-dollar patent infringement trials in federal court.
+Fluent in conversational Japanese, Kirk has successfully represented both plaintiffs and defendants in multimillion-dollar patent infringement trials in federal court.
 He has counseled Fortune 500 companies on topics including patent portfolio management and intellectual property enforcement.

-B.A.
+- B.A.
 2010, Wake Forest University

-J.D.
+- J.D.
 2013, Cornell University

-M.B.A.
+- M.B.A.
 2017, Temple University

-B.S.E.E.
+- B.S.E.E.
 2018, Arizona State University

-2013, District of Columbia
+- 2013, District of Columbia

-U.S. District Court for the Eastern District of Virginia
+- U.S. District Court for the Eastern District of Virginia